 8.6.4 Carbon Dioxide Measurements:

 8.6.4.1 General—Calibrate the sensors prior to each measurement taken during the course of the test.
 The CO2 levels for the calibration span gases are specified.
-The intake span gas shall be (2 to 4) % CO2.
-The exhaust span gas shall be (10 to 15) % CO2.
+The intake span gas shall be 2 % to 4 % CO2.
+The exhaust span gas shall be 10 % to 15 % CO2.
 The blend quality for all span gases shall be Primary Standard ± 1 %.
 The intake and exhaust CO2 samples shall have a dew point no greater than 5 °C.

 8.6.4.2 Exhaust Carbon Dioxide Probe—Measure the exhaust CO2.
 Locate the probe downstream of the exhaust back-pressure tap.
 Use a 6.4 mm probe that meets the Code of Federal Regulations, Title 40 Part 86.310-79.
 The probe diameter is not to exceed the sample line diameter.
-Refer to Fig. A5.7.
+Refer to Fig. A5.13.

-8.6.4.3 Intake Manifold Carbon Dioxide Probe—Locate the probe in the intake manifold, as shown in Fig A5.28.
+8.6.4.3 Intake Manifold Carbon Dioxide Probe—Locate the probe in the intake manifold, as shown in Fig A5.34.
 Use a 6.4 mm probe that meets the Code of Federal Regulations, Title 40 Part 86.310-79.
 The probe diameter is not to exceed the sample line diameter.
+Inset the probe tip 6.3 mm from the face of the cylinder head.

 8.6.5 System Time Responses—The maximum allowable system time responses are shown in Table 3.
 Determine system time responses in accordance with the Data Acquisition and Control Automation II (DACA II) Task Force Report.